 These tools have potential risks that must not be ignored.
 Oscillating blades on hedge trimmers can cut and maim.
 High velocity air from blowers can kick up dust and debris into the eyes and lungs.
 The cutting surfaces of chain saws are capable of gnawing chunks of skin and bone.
-Tools can save time and make your job easier, but each power tool has potential risks that must not be ignored.
-Because you use your tools daily, you can begin to take them for granted.
-Always think "safety" when using your tools.
+Regardless of the equipment type, care must be exercised to minimize the possibility of accident or injury.
+Don't take power tools and the risks they pose for granted.